Williamzcy0929/Med2Vec_Plus/README.md

 - **Platt scaling**: Per-class logistic regression
 - **Isotonic regression**: Per-class non-parametric calibration

-Calibrators are fit on validation predictions and applied to test set.
+Calibrators are fit on validation predictions and applied to the test set.

 ---